Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ✅ **Tasks**:

 - Provide feedback in the `#vc-monthly-challenge-team` channel, like what went well and what could've gone better for the challenge.
-Let us know the support you need and things you think would be nice to do next time.
+Let us know what support you need and what things you think would be nice to do next time.
 - Update the `facilitators-guide.md` in the challenge's folder with:

   - new script templates and things we did for the challenge,